 - Contact Us

 Children’s Week™ celebrates the right of children to enjoy childhood.

-Download this flyer to spread the word about NSW Children’s Week 2014 will be available soon!
+A flyer to spread the word about NSW Children’s Week 2014 will be available soon!

 - Raises community awareness of the needs, rights and achievements of children and youth